SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

 ### Goals
 Install a Docker container and then install Kubernetes with two nodes on Ubuntu 20.04

-  - 1. OS Update & Upgrade
+  - Operating System Update & Upgrading
   - Setting up hostnames
+  - Setting up FQDN
   - Disabling swap
   - Setting up the IPV4 bridge on all nodes
   - Installing Docker or a suitable containerization tool